Skip to Main Content

 Morning: After checking in to your stay, grab a quick breakfast at The Friendly Toast in Back Bay for a delicious and bold menu (breakfast is served all day).
 Choose from egg sandwiches and breakfast burritos, as well as pancakes and cinnamon buns.
 Fuel up for your day of exploring ahead.

-Afternoon: After walking the city a bit, hop aboard a duck boat tour, the quintessential way to see all the major landmarks of the city—from on land and in the water.
-Make sure you and your crew are looking good (and in your The Knot Shop gear) because while you're on the waterfront you may as well take the opportunity to have a photo shoot of you and your best gal pals.
+: After walking the city a bit, hop aboard a duck boat tour, the quintessential way to see all the major landmarks of the city—from on land and in the water.
+Make sure you and your crew are looking good because while you're on the waterfront, you may as well take the opportunity to take some bachelorette party pics with your best gal pals.
 Hire a local photographer through Flytographer and take advantage of the beautiful scenery that surrounds you.
-And if you need a bite to eat while you're exploring, stop in at the famous Boston Public Market where you can nibble and sip on treats from local vendors like the Bon Appetit Creperie, Bon Me, and Boston Beer Alley.
+And if you need a bite to eat while you're exploring, stop in at the famous Boston Public Market where you can nibble and sip on treats from local vendors like the Bon Appetit Creperie, Bon Me and Boston Beer Alley.

 Day 2

-Evening: Tonight start with dinner and cocktails at Yvonne's, a Boston must-do where the cocktails are just as impressive as the food menu.
-Try the Tea Service Cocktails, a shareable treat for two or more to share, with your choices of the Cleopatra (vodka, peppermint, and white crème de cacao) or Antoinette (scotch, chamomile, aperol, and honey) presented as if you were enjoying a luxe high tea.
-Then it's off for the big night out—head to Boston's premier nightclub, The Grand, where you can enjoy bottle service, live DJs, light shows, and more.
+: Start the night with dinner and cocktails at Yvonne's, a Boston must-do where the cocktails are just as impressive as the food menu.
+Try the Tea Service Cocktails, a shareable treat for two or more to share, with your choices of the Cleopatra (vodka, peppermint and white crème de cacao) or Antoinette (scotch, chamomile, aperol and honey) presented as if you were enjoying a luxe high tea.
+Then it's off for the big night out—head to Boston's premier nightclub, The Grand, where you can enjoy bottle service, live DJs, light shows and more.
 It's as if you were in Las Vegas.

 Day 3